 Many barristers devote their time to pro bono work by providing legal advice or representation for free to those in need, or by volunteering their skills in another capacity e.g. careers advice in schools, acting as a trustee or even coaching a team of students for a mock trial competition.

-The Bar Council established a dedicated committee to support pro bono work in 2016.
+The Bar Council established a dedicated committee to support policy pro bono work in 2016.
 Details of current members and its terms of reference can be found here.
-If you want to contact the committee please email us.
+If you want to contact the committee with a policy issue related to pro bono please get in touch.
+Please note that we cannot assist with requests for pro bono services from members of the public.
+If you have a legal issue, you should contact Advocate or a similar organisation.

 Read the Guide to Pro Bono: Free Legal Advice in England and Wales, published by the Bar Council in partnership with the Law Society and CILEx.